oracle-devrel/cd3-automation-toolkit/docs/createnetwork-cli.md

        ```
 		terraform import "module.drgs[\"<<drgs terraform variable name>>\"].oci_core_drg.drg" <<drg_ocid>>
        ```
-       → This will Import the DRG into your state file.
+       → This will Import the DRG into the state file.
        ```
 		terraform plan
        ```